-- School policy and safe working procedures for dealing with violence (induction). - Risk assessments and signposting employees to them. - Safe working practices - Causes of violent and abusive behaviour by children and young people and measures to avoid this. - What to do when feeling threatened with violence and abuse. - Managing confrontation by using positive behaviour management strategies. - Using the schools' identified support systems including the assistance of other colleagues. - Post-incident action: reporting, recording, investigation, support and referral to OHU to assess what additional support can be provided. - Refresher training should be provided at regular intervals.
+- School policy and safe working procedures for dealing with violence (induction) - Risk assessments and signposting employees to them. - Safe working practices - Causes of violent and aggressive behaviour and measures to avoid this - What to do when feeling threatened with violence; - Managing confrontation by using positive interpersonal skills; - Attracting the attention of colleagues; - How to use security equipment such as alarms - Post-incident action: reporting, recording, investigation, support and referral to Occupational Health Unit to assess what additional support can be provided. - Refresher training should be provided at regular intervals.